 Collinsia verna (Blue-Eyed Mary) [20 Seeds]

-By the way, I have had good luck with transplanting the seedlings while they are still small (in early to mid-March).
-I keep a “nursery” patch of blue-eyed Mary in a raised bed and plant bush beans in that spot as a useful summer filler; the beans are done well before the blue-eyed Mary seedlings appear in fall.
+By the way, I have had good luck with transplanting the seedlings while they are still small (in late February to mid March here).
+I keep a “nursery” patch of blue-eyed Mary in a bed in my vegetable garden and plant bush beans in that spot as a useful summer filler; the beans are done well before the blue-eyed Mary seedlings appear in fall.
 Then I move some of the seedlings in early spring to other parts of the garden to enjoy for flowers and keep the original patch for seed production.

 Note that this information will not appear on the seed packet you receive.